wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design.rst

 In may controls textbooks, you may see a set of techniques which rely on feedback control only.
 These are very common in industry, and works well in many cases, especially when the underlying system behavior is not easy to model.

 For most FRC mechanisms, they may produce good results in some cases.
 However, they all have limits.
-Avoiding techniques which exclude Feed-Forward is recommended if at all possible.
+Avoiding techniques which exclude feedforward is recommended if at all possible.

 Next Steps
 ----------